Frequently Asked Questions

 Definitely!
 We welcome children to all race meetings and we have several theme days specifically aimed at families.
 Visit our What’s On page to check them out.
 Accompanied under 18s are free at all meetings too, so bring them along for a memorable day out.

 All parking on The Westwood is free and available to anyone in any enclosure, including private coaches.
-You can also bring your car into the Course Enclosure for £6.
+You can also bring your car into the Course Enclosure from £7.
 More information is available here under Getting Here & Parking.